How Much Does a Glass Wall Cost in 2025?

 Folding glass walls are available in a variety of configurations, especially with respect to the size of the opening and panels.
 Panels must become narrower as their height increases to limit their weight.
 For example, panels with a height of 10 feet shouldn’t be wider than 39 inches.
 Large walls often have a standard swing door for easy access without opening the entire assembly.

-Exterior glass panels cost $15 to $60 per square foot, with an average cost of $20 per square foot.
+Exterior glass walls cost $120 to $480 per linear foot.
 Tall panels may cost more due to the extra thickness required, as will wood trim and custom glass.
 Exterior panels cost more than interior panels because they’re often load-bearing.
 Unlike interior panels, the strength of a structural glass wall is regulated by building codes.

 Glass Window Garage Door Cost